aajtodd/smithy/rust/docs/planning/tasks.md

 #### Phase 3: Mixin Resolution Functions

+At this point we've mostly added support for being able to add mixins to a shape but we now have to fill in actually consuming the mixin in each shape (applying traits, coping members, etc).

 12. **MIXIN-012: Implement cycle detection**
     - Create a function to detect cycles in mixin references
     - Add unit tests for cycle detection